CraigKnoblauch/keybox/src/NOTEPAD.md

 - COL1 set to HIGH

 Fun fact, use LED's that are only biased in one direction.
 It took me a long time to figure out the above solution because of the LED's I was using.
 These would be red when power was supplied from one direction, and green when it was applied from the other.
 Clearly very confusing output with the above solution.

+# September 22, 2018
+Ross told me about something called Charlieplexing.
+It promises to allow me to control more LED's with less pins

+# September 24, 2018
+I experimented with the keyboard library today.
+It requires a 32u4 chip, so I'm using the Arduino Micro.
+The test passed without a hitch.
+Since I've been able to assemble all the parts without much trouble, I'm going to move on straight to NFC.
+But first... a TODO
+- Order NFC bands/tags
+- Order an NFC reader/writer
+- Order a momentary switch
+- Order a plate mount variable resistor (breadboard compatibility is a plus).
+- Research how I'm going to generate string altering functions.